cacttus/BR2/project/tasks.md

 # Mine City Task Log

 ## BR0 to BR2 Upgrade
+- [ ] Conversion of ModelNode to SceneNode
+	- [ ] Replace all of ModelNode with SceneNode
+		*WorldObj from Bottle now becomes SceneNode

 - [ ] Replace BottleUtils constants with PhysicsWorldCreate

-- [x] Make logging async.
 - [ ] Replace name in headers

-- [ ] Add World25 back, and render globs
+- [ ] World25 Migration
 	- [ ] Move most of this to scene, likely, it would benefit us to create a separate class for Glob generation.
 	- [ ] move "getcellorobjectunderray" straight back to scene
-- [ ] Fix Viewport scaling issue.
-	- [ ] Fix text.

-- [ ] Support line and point in UtilMesh, and remove glPolygonMode everywhere (also glLineWidth).
-- [ ] Replace context->gl.. with GL.
-This will be a static interface.
-It allows us to remove all the proc junk from GLContext.
-	- [ ]
-- [x] Test the c# lexer.

-- [ ] For proper code page conversion, change all the following to use wint_t instead of "char"
-	- [ ] remove t_char
-	- [ ] TextParser
-	- [ ] StringUtil
-	- [ ] DiskFile
+	- [ ] TODO: make Armature, and mesh Components of the WorldObject
-	- [ ] remove t_byte SHOULD keep a 'byte' type though.
-Make good decisions here.

 - [ ] Figure out some way to prevent recursive node updating for SceneNode, this has been causing MULTILPE issues.

-- [ ] **CRITICAL** Squashed viewport Bug
+- [ ] **CRITICAL** Squashed viewport Bug.
+Fix Viewport scaling issue.
+	- [ ] Fix UI text squashing bug.
 	- [x] Implement the updated viewport class from the engine.
 		- [x] Make sure it has width/height defined.
 	- [x] Update everywhere where viewport is referenced.